 We have sung at many venues and events across South East England and have sung services at some wonderful cathedrals further afield.
-We employ a professional Music Director; David Gibson who has worked extensively with some of the UK's leading choirs and orchestras.
-We undertake regular vocal training workshops engaging the services of professional vocal trainers.
-Between 1998 and 2013 we also worked with composer Nicholas O’Neill as our associate music director, from whom we commissioned several choral pieces.
+For many years we employed a professional Music Director; David Gibson who has worked extensively with some of the UK's leading choirs and orchestras but he has decided to stand down from October 2022..

 Our concerts and events benefit local and national charities; since 1982 the Occam Singers has raised over £100,000.
 Much of the Occam Singers’ fundraising success reflects the generosity of our sponsors, of our very supportive Friends, and of course of our concert audiences.

 For sixteen years it has been my joy and privilege to be Patron of The Occam Singers.
 I attend most concerts and depart delighted that I have been present.
 David Gibson and until recently, Nick O’Neill, exact high standards of singing from the choir and the sound they provide is unique.
 Not only do they strive for perfection but their repertoire is, while mainly Baroque, quite eclectic and everyone is challenged by the discovery of unusual or seldom-performed works.
 The camaraderie between the choir members has always been a feature.
 Not only do they get along well socially and the fact that they relish their singing and do it for charity (with all the behind-the scenes tasks being done voluntarily by members) means a spirit of benevolence prevails.
 May it continue with full hearts and voices!